nielsdoorn/nielsdoorn.github.io/index.md

 ### Presentation at Vakdidactiek Informatica event

-I will be presenting my work at the vakdidactiek Informatica event.
+I will be presenting my work at the Vakdidactiek Informatica event.

 ### Poster at NWO ICT.OPEN 2023